 Why did you leave your last employer?

-Some standard compliance focussed questions could include:
+Some standard compliance officer interview questions could include:

 How would you handle difficult situations with the business, e.g. a situation where you learned an employee violated the company's regulatory policies?